What Education Is Required to Become a Psychiatrist?

 Following medical school graduation, you must complete a 4-year residency in psychiatry to fulfill state medical board requirements for licensing.
 A medical residency is part of a psychiatrist's medical education and involves paid, on-the-job training, which usually takes place in a hospital.
 You can choose a sub-specialty within the field, such as child and adolescent, geriatric or forensic psychiatry.
 Any sub-specialty generally requires an additional year or two of fellowship training.

-Subjects that are covered in psychiatry residency programs include neurology, addictions, emergency psychiatry, child and adolescent psychiatry, geriatric psychiatry and forensic psychiatry.
+Subjects covered in psychiatry residency programs include neurology, addictions, emergency psychiatry, child and adolescent psychiatry, geriatric psychiatry and forensic psychiatry.
 You may delve into how genetics and life experiences shape a person's identity and contribute to psychiatric disorders.
 You also learn skills regarding psychiatric consulting, psychiatric testing and inpatient and outpatient psychology treatment methods.
-Therapies you may study include substance detoxication, pharmacological treatments, crisis intervention and psychotherapy.

 Licensing and Certification